 \section{Abstract}

-We model the effects of stellar collisions and close encounters on the stellar populations observed in the Milky Way nuclear stellar cluster.
-Our analysis is based on $N$-body simulations in which the nuclear stellar cluster forms by accretion of massive stellar clusters in the presence of a supermassive black hole.
-We attach stellar populations to our $N$-body particles and follow the evolution of their stars and the rate of collisions and close encounters between different types of stars.
-We find that the most common encounters are collisions between pairs of main-sequence stars, which lead to merger; destructive collisions of stars with compact objects are relatively rare.
+We model the effects of collisions and close encounters on the stellar populations observed in the Milky Way nuclear stellar cluster (NSC).
+Our analysis is based on $N$-body simulations in which the NSC forms by accretion of massive stellar clusters around a supermassive black hole.
+We attach stellar populations to our $N$-body particles and follow the evolution of their stars, and the rate of collisions and close encounters.
+The most common encounters are collisions between pairs of main-sequence stars, which lead to mergers: destructive collisions between main-sequence stars and compact objects are rare.
 We find that the effects of collisions on the stellar populations are small for three reasons.
-First, the core-like density profile in our $N$-body models limits the stellar density.
-Secondly, the velocity dispersion in the nuclear stellar cluster is similar to the surface escape velocities of the stars, which minimises the collision rate.
-Finally, whilst collisions between main-sequence stars can destroy bright giants by accelerating the evolution of their progenitors, they can also create them by accelerating the evolution of lower-mass stars.
-To a good approximation these two effects cancel out.
-We also investigate whether the G2 cloud that made a close pass by Sgr A* in 2014 could be a fuzzball: a compact stellar core which has accreted a tenuous envelope in a close encounter with a red giant.
-We conclude that fuzzballs with cores below about $2\,\msun$ have thermal times-scales that are too short to be compatible with observations of G2.
+First, our models possess a core which limits the maximum stellar density.
+Secondly, the velocity dispersion in the NSC is similar to the surface escape velocities of the stars, which minimises the collision rate.
+Finally, whilst collisions between main-sequence stars destroy bright giants by accelerating their evolution, they also create them by accelerating the evolution of lower-mass stars.
+These two effects approximately cancel out.
+We also investigate whether the G2 cloud could be a fuzzball: a compact stellar core which has accreted a tenuous envelope in a close encounter with a red giant.
+We conclude that fuzzballs with cores below $2\,\msun$ have thermal times-scales too short to reproduce G2.
 A fuzzball with a black-hole core could reproduce the surface properties of G2 but the production rate of such objects in our model is low.